embascom/wee-final/README.md

 # Project Description

 This project provides a visual summary of all Olympic events and discusses various relationships between the characteristics of athletes and the number of medals they win.
+By interacting with the app, users will be able to figure out which feature of the athletes tends to impact the number of medals they win.
 You can access the final project [here]().

 # Dataset